Nurse Licensure Compact

 Interested in a travel nursing job in a nurse compact state?
 Thanks to the Nurse Licensure Compact, becoming a travel nurse has never been easier.

-American Mobile has travel nurse jobs in all 30 nurse compact states.
+American Mobile has travel nurse jobs in all 30 compact nursing states.
 Our licensure experts will work directly with you to find you a travel nurse job in a nurse compact state.

-Choose from the following topics to learn more about the Nurse Licensure Compact.
+Choose from the following topics to learn more about the compact license for nursing.

 What is the Nurse Licensure Compact?

-Essentially, nurses who live in a designated compact nursing state are able to obtain a compact nursing license which allows them to practice in other NLC states.
+Essentially, nurses who live in a designated compact nursing state are able to obtain a compact license for nursing which allows them to practice in other compact nursing states.

 The NLC benefits nurses, individual nurse compact states and the general public.
 Below are just a few of the benefits the NLC affords: